Home

 It's a sad fact of modern life that we must worry about the quality of something as essential as water.
 The tragic deaths and illness caused by drinking from the Municipal water supply in Walkerton, Ontario strikes too close to home for me.
 Had everyone been using a home water filter, this frightening situation could have been avoided.
 Unsafe water is obviously not just a third world problem.

-To be sure that you are removing 99.9 percent of the above-mentioned contaminants, plus many more (the list is long!) you will need a 3 part water filter system.
+The most effective filtration method is a system using a combination of some of the above methods.
+For example reverse osmosis works best with activated carbon filtration.
+These are complementary processes and the combination that will ensure you are removing 99.9 percent of the above-mentioned contaminants, plus many more (the list is long!).
 Each component on its own will remove certain types of contaminants effectively, but together you get them all.
-A reverse osmosis water filter, an ultraviolet filter, and an activated carbon filter in combination will protect you from just about every contaminant.
 This is the water filter we opted for.

 Not to worry!
-These water filters are available in do-it-yourself kits at prices that will make you wonder why you haul those large bottles or put up with poor tasting, possibly contaminated tap-water.
+These water filter systems are available in do-it-yourself kits at prices that will make you wonder why you haul those large bottles or put up with poor tasting, possibly contaminated tap-water.
+If you are the handy type, these are not a problem to install.
+If not, a plumber or handyman can do it for you.

 You will also wonder why you paid so much for so long for the bottled stuff when you can make your own crystal clear, perfectly safe drinking water right at your sink with your own water filter for pennies a glass.